On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Numerical tests

-In general, Fig.~\ref{fig:VaryingBx} shows that the proposed HLLC/D-PC schemes are less prone to producing oscillations compared to the original HLLC/D schemes.
+In general, Fig.~\ref{fig:VaryingBx} shows that the proposed HLLC/D-ec schemes are less prone to producing oscillations compared to the original HLLC/D schemes.
 More importantly, as shown in Fig.~\ref{fig:IE_Bx}, the HLLC/D schemes have already caused more significant negative internal energy, and the computations can continue only because the total energy is still positive.
-The HLLC-PC scheme produces a smoother density distribution but a more significant magnetic field variation, as expected.
-We should note that the oscillations of the HLLC/D-PC schemes will further develop, eventually crashing the simulations, but we focus on the relative differences/advantages in the results.
+The HLLC-ec scheme produces a smoother density distribution but a more significant magnetic field variation, as expected.
+We should note that the oscillations of the HLLC/D-ec schemes will continue to develop and eventually crash the simulations; however, we focus on the relative differences/advantages in the results.
 Note that a constant $B_x$ or a zero $v$ can remove such oscillations.
-Therefore, we may assume that mesh refinement in regions where the amplitude of the magnetic field component along field lines varies significantly would be helpful for positivity preservation, even if all the physical variables are smooth.
+Therefore, we may assume that mesh refinement in regions where the amplitude of the magnetic field component along field lines varies significantly would be beneficial for preserving positivity, even if all the physical variables are smooth.

 Since $B_x$ is not constant, there is no exact Riemann solution to this problem.
-However, combining the results in the previous test case, we may claim that the present physically consistent schemes are less sensitive to the error.
-It is difficult to quantify the specific contribution of each algorithmic change.
-Still, we may conclude that the present physically-consistent schemes are significantly more robust in this non-ideal scenario.
+It is also difficult to quantify the specific contribution of each algorithmic change.
+Still, the results suggest that the present energy-consistent schemes are significantly more robust in this non-ideal scenario with changing $B_x$ (which may result from numerical error or physical variation).